-Abstract- Thermal spray coating process is a surface modification technique in which a coating material like cermet's, metallic, ceramic and some other materials in form powder are feed into a torch or a gun, the powder inserted into torch will be melted by high temperature developed by torch.
-Coating thickness can achieve by applying multiple layer of melted coated material.
+Abstract: Thermal spray coating process is a surface modification technique in which a coating material like cermet's, metallic, ceramic and some other materials in form powder are fed into a torch or a gun, the powder inserted into torch will be melted by high temperature developed by a torch.
+Coating thickness can achieve by applying multiple layers of melted coated material.
 This paper aims at the study of mechanical characterisation of thermal spray single layer and multi-layer coatings.
-Coatings on SS 316L is followed by the wear test .It has been found that the wear rate of base metal i.e. SS 316L is more than single layer and multilayer coatings.
-The multilayer have shown the maximum resistance to the wear rate.
-Keywords- Wear, Single layer, Multi-layer, Wear rate.
+Coatings on SS 316L is followed by the wear test.
+It has been found that the wear rate of base metal i.e. SS 316L is more than a single layer and multilayer coatings of Ni-30Cr powder (.
+The multilayers have shown the maximum resistance to the wear rate.

-INTRODUCTION
+Keywords: Wear, Single layer, Multi-layer, Wear rate.

+I.INTRODUCTION

-The family of stainless steel have several branches, which are derived in different ways e.g. by their metallurgical phase present in the microstructures.
+The family of stainless steel has several branches, which are derived in different ways e.g. by their metallurgical phase present in the microstructures.
 Which may be Austenitic, Martensitic ferrite or a duplex phase consist of austenite and ferrite.
 Stainless steel consists of various group and each one having different grade classify according to their chemical constituents [13].
-The stainless steel having Fe and Cr 12 to 18 consider as ferritic steel such type of steel doesn't consist Ni.Ferritic steel consists of small amount of non heat treatable carbon but shows excellent corrosion resistance to and oxidation as compared to martensitic.
+The stainless steel having Fe and Cr 12 to 18 consider as ferritic steel such type of steel doesn't consist Ni.Ferritic steel consists of small amount of non-heat treatable carbon but shows excellent corrosion resistance to and oxidation as compared to martensitic.
 Martensitic stainless steel consists of carbon0.19 to 1.1% and Cr 11 to 17% [15].
-Heat treatment can be done on such materials and their corrosion resistance properties are not too good as compare to other materials having same amount of Cr and other alloy composition.
+The heat treatment can be done on such materials and their corrosion resistance properties are not too good as compare to other materials having the same amount of Cr and other alloy composition.
 Duplex stainless steel consists of copper, iron, nickel (4-7%), chromium (18-26%), and molybdenum (0-4%).
 It showed the microstructure of both austenitic and ferritic thus provide the properties of corrosion resistance and have greater strength [11].
 Austenitic stainless steel consists of Fe, Cr 15% to 25% and Ni 5 % to 11 properties can be improved further by adding molybdenum added as per requirement.
-Its exhibits superior corrosion resistance properties as compare to corrosion resistance than any other carbon or alloy steel, but in some circumstance it can corrode [9].
-It's stain-less steel not stain-impossible steel.
-In normal water based environment and atmospheric condition stainless steel will not corrode, but in more aggressive condition the basic type of stainless steel corrodes and more highly stainless steel is required [7].
+Its exhibits superior corrosion resistance properties as compare to corrosion resistance to are not as compare to corrosion resistance properties as compare to corrosion resistance than any other carbon or alloy steel, in some circumstance, it can corrode the material of the application [9].

-II.
-EXPERIMENTAL ANALYSIS
+II.EXPERIMENTAL ANALYSIS